AndreasTer/TabCatalog-Toolkit/README.md

-# TabColumn metadata toolkit
+# Tableau Catalog toolkit for dbt-cloud and

-This is an unoffical toolkit for getting column comments from Snowflake or Oracle into Tableau Catalog datasource descriptions.
+This is an unoffical toolkit for getting column comments from dbt-cloud and various databases into the Tableau Catalog.
+It works for both datasource descriptions and data quality warnings in Tableau Catalog.
+Currently code for snowflake and oracle is included, but others could easily be added.

 This code is combined from Madelines Lee's awesome [snowflake-tabcatalog](https://github.com/madelinefromtableau) and [dbt_to_tabcatalog](https://github.com/madelinefromtableau/dbt_to_tabcatalog) repositories.
 I not a developer, so the code is probably quite messy.
 Please use this toolkit only for demo or testing purposes.

-It includes a jupyter notebook, that goes through authentcation, comment-queries and updating the correct columns in Tableau.
+The code consists of a jupyter notebook that goes through three steps.
+Authentcation, metadata queries from databases or dbt and updating the metadata in Tableau catalog.

+The Tableau [Data Management Addon](https://www.tableau.com/de-de/products/add-ons/data-management) is required to do metadata ingestion.
+Dbt-cloud requires a Team license for using the metadata api.

 # How to use